modelcontextprotocol/example-remote-server/README.md

 The Everything Server supports two authentication modes to demonstrate different MCP deployment patterns:

 ### Integrated Mode (Default)
 The MCP server acts as its own OAuth 2.0 authorization server.
-This is simpler to deploy and suitable for standalone MCP servers.
+This is simpler to deploy and provides a demo-grade implementation of authorization by a standalone MCP server.

 ```bash
 npm run dev:integrated